cassidyjames/dippi/README.md

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg?new)](https://appcenter.elementary.io/com.github.cassidyjames.dippi)

-Versions of Dippi may have been built and made available elsewhere by third-parties.
-These builds may have modifications or changes and **are not provided nor supported by me**.
+Flatpak versions may be made available on the [Releases](https://github.com/cassidyjames/dippi/releases) page, but these are intended for testing and will not get updates via Flatpak or your system's update mechanism.
+Versions of Dippi may have been built and made available elsewhere by third-parties; these builds may have modifications or changes and **are not provided nor supported by me**.
 The only supported version is distributed via AppCenter on elementary OS.

 ## Developing and Building